python-virtualenvwrapper/virtualenvwrapper/docs/source/command_ref.rst

    Copying virtual environments is not well supported.
-Each virtualenv has path information hard-coded into it, and there may be cases where the copy code does not know how to update a particular file. **Use with caution.**
+Each virtualenv has path information hard-coded into it, and there may be cases where the copy code does not know it needs to update a particular file. **Use with caution.**

 Syntax::